-Harrison would eventually use his national profile to run for President under the Whig party in 1836 and 1840 in the middle of the Jacksonian Era.
+Harrison would eventually use his national profile to run for President under the new Whig party in 1836 and 1840 in the middle of the Jacksonian Era.

 Using the slogan “Tippecanoe and Tyler too” Harrison would go on to win the Presidency in 1840 following the Jacksonian Democrats disastrous handling of the Panic of 1837.

 To learn more about US history, check out this timeline of the history of the United States.

 1) Abercrombie, Brent S. “IUPUI.”
 How America Remembers: Analysis of the Academic Interpretation and Public Memory of the Battle of Tippecanoe, 1 Jan.
 1970, https://scholarworks.iupui.edu/handle/1805/2755

 2) Watts, Florence G. “Lieutenant Charles Larrabee’s Account of the Battle of Tippecanoe, 1811.”
 Indiana Magazine of History, vol. 57, no. 3, 1961, pp. 225–47, http://www.jstor.org/stable/27788911

 3) Wentworth, W. A. “TIPPECANOE AND KENTUCKY TOO.”
 The Register of the Kentucky Historical Society, vol. 60, no. 1, 1962, pp. 36–44, http://www.jstor.org/stable/23374744

 4) Whickar, J. Wesley.
 “Shabonee’s Account of Tippecanoe.”
 Indiana Magazine of History, vol. 17, no. 4, 1921, pp. 353–63, http://www.jstor.org/stable/27786003